 |After Awards Lunchen||Check out|

-is a two-person scramble with a shotgun start with Gross and Blink Bogey Divisions.
+...is a two-person scramble with a shotgun start with Gross and Blind Bogey Divisions.
+A scramble means that all team members tee off on each hole and decide as a group which tee shot is best and mark the spot with a tee or ball marker.
 The event also includes several challenge holes, putting and chipping contests, and raffles for a variety of prizes.
-There will also be an opportunity to win $10,000 in the Hole-in-One Contest.
+There is also an opportunity to win $10,000 in the Hole-in-One Contest.

 Eagle River is a city in Vilas County, Wisconsin.
 Because of the many lakes that populate the area around Eagle River, the city is known for being a popular "Northwoods" vacation and retirement destination for people from across the Upper Midwest, and the area contains many condominia, seasonal vacation homes and hunting cabins.